AmandaCIdev/full-stack-capstone/README.md

 - [Mobile](assets/documents/Mobile-wireframes)

 # Database schema
-Prior to initiating any model migrations to my database, I devised an entity relationship diagram to visualize the connections between the models.
+Prior to initiating any model migrations to my database, I devised an entity relationship diagram to visualise the connections between the models.

 The entity relationship diagrams were created using [Lucidchart](https://www.lucidchart.com/).